-For simplicity, we next focus on the zero temperature case $\beta\rightarrow\infty$ where the system is in the ground state.
-To obtain the GMLP, we first analyze the extremal behaviors of the Landau potential with respect to $u_{\nu}$ and $v_{\nu}$:
+For simplicity, we first focus on the zero temperature case $\beta\rightarrow\infty$ where the system is in the ground state.
+To obtain the GMLP, we first analyze the extremal behaviors of the Landau potential

 When the coupling strength is vanishingly small, the system stays in the NP since the GMLP is located at the origin $\vec{z}=0$.
 As the coupling strength $\vec{\lambda}$ increases, the position of GMLP may shifts from the origin to a non-origin point.
 The presence of the SP requires certain nonzero solutions to Eqs.~\eqref{eq:thirteen} and \eqref{eq:fourteen}.
 Noting $|\xi/\sqrt{1+\xi^2}|<1$, the GMLP is always located at the origin in the $v_{\nu}$ plane under the stability condition of $\gamma^{\prime}_{\nu}<1$.
 Neglecting the $v$ part, we rewrite the landau potential as